-Consider the Company's SEC disclosure obligations
+Consider the Company's public disclosure obligations

-• MD&A. Consider whether changes need to be made in the overview of trends or other factors affecting results.
+- MD&A. Consider whether changes need to be made in the overview of trends or other factors affecting results.
 Remember that boilerplate disclosures are not what either investors or the SEC expects to see.
 The MD&A is the opportunity for investors to see the company through the eyes of management.
-Disclosure is to be tailored to the circumstances at hand and be reflective of known trends, events and uncertainties.

-- Review the liquidity and capital resources disclosure.
+Disclosure is to be tailored to the circumstances at hand and be reflective of known trends, events and uncertainties. - Review the liquidity and capital resources disclosure.
 Does the disclosure in respect of sources of liquidity and capital resources need to be revised in respect of sources of current funding, potential need for new sources of funding, potential events of default, potential calls for deposit of collateral or the like?
 Does the disclosure in respect of uses of capital need to be revised to reflect changes in the business plan, planned capital expenditures or commitments?
 Consider the impact of market and other events on the qualitative and quantitative disclosures about market risk.
-See the discussion below under "Drafting Considerations." - In considering the MD&A, note that what may have been sufficient disclosure for the prior year, as reflected in the Form 20-F may need to be updated given the further deterioration in the credit markets and the broader economy. - Risk factors.
-Consider whether the existing risk factors in the Form 20-F are adequate or need to be updated.
-Changes in the MD&A may well result in corresponding changes to the risk factors.
-More broadly, the effects of macro-economic changes are likely to have an impact on the business and should be adequately reflected in risk factor disclosure. - Forward-looking statements.
+See the discussion below under "Drafting Considerations."

+- In considering the MD&A, note that what may have been sufficient disclosure for the prior year, as reflected in the Form 10-K, may need to be updated in the next Form 10-Q, given the further deterioration in the credit markets and the broader economy. - Risk factors.
+Consider whether the existing risk factors in the Form 10-K are adequate or need to be updated.
+To the extent that updates are appropriate, they should be updated in the next periodic report either a Form 10-Q or Form 10-K. (Note that Part II, Item 1A of Form 10-Q requires disclosure of material changes to risk factors that were set forth in the Form 10-K.) Changes in the MD&A may well result in corresponding changes to the risk factors.
+More broadly, the effects of macro-economic changes are likely to have an impact on the business and should be adequately reflected in risk factor disclosure. - Real time disclosure.
+Consider whether Form 8-K disclosures may be warranted.
+Waiting until the next 10-Q may not be appropriate if the company has experienced a material change in its risk profile.
+There are an increasing number of examples of Item 8.01 updates of risk factors. - Forward-looking statements.
 Consider whether specific factors cited in the note on forward looking statements need to be updated with new or different factors, and whether the order of the factors listed should be modified based on changes in the probability of certain (previously remote) factors actually affecting results.